kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

   virtual void function() = 0;  // pure virtual function
   ```
 * Typically do not provide implementations since it's really up to the derived concrete classes to define this behavior  (But, it is possible to give them an implementation)

+  * This is very useful when it doesn't make sense for a base class to have an implementation, but it does make sense in concrete classes.
 * Derived classes MUST override the pure virtual functions in the base class in order for it to be a concrete class.
 * If the derived class does not override then the derived class is also abstract
 * Used when it doesn't make sense for a base class to have an implementation  (But, concrete classes must implement it)